J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Discussion

 Figure~\ref{fig:BH_growth} shows the possible growth pathway of J1406 in the plane of $\mbh$ and $\mstar$ assuming the fiducial value of the standard disk of $\eta=0.1$.
-Red circle indicates the current $\mstar$ (based on the SED fitting) and $\mbh$ (based on spectral analysis) of J1406, and it will grow with the direction of small black arrow when $\lambdaedd \sim 1$, $\eta=0.1$ and $\mathrm{SFR}=230~\msun$~yr$^{-1}$ if the super-Eddington phase continue at 10~Myr~\citep{kaw04,shi19,ina22}.
-This growth path roughly follows the local scaling relation as expected from the discussion above.
+The red circle indicates the current $\mstar$ (based on the SED fitting) and $\mbh$ (based on spectral analysis) of J1406.
+The growth of J1406 is only about 0.1 dex for both the black hole and the parent galaxy in the plane of Figure~\ref{fig:BH_growth}, when the current super-Eddington phase lasts about 10~Myr~\citep{kaw04,shi19,ina22}, with $\lambdaedd \sim 1$, $\eta=0.1$ and $\mathrm{SFR}=230~\msun$~yr$^{-1}$.
 In contrast, super-Eddington phase has a radiatively inefficient disk~\citep[slim disk: e.g.,][for a review]{ina20}, resulting in efficient growth of BH with $\eta \leq 0.1$.
 The radiation efficiency decreases into $\eta \simeq 0.03$~\citep{abr88,sad15} at the estimated Eddington ratio for J1406 of $\lambdaedd \simeq 3$ (but see \citealt{wat00} for $\eta = 0.1$ even at $\lambdaedd \simeq 3$).
-The purple arrow in Figure~\ref{fig:BH_growth} shows the estimated future BH mass assembly of J1406, reaching $\sim 10^8\ \msun$ within $\sim$~10~Myr.
+The blue arrow in Figure~\ref{fig:BH_growth} shows the end point of the evolution after 10 Myr with the BH mass of $\sim 10^8\ \msun$.
 The resulting future location in the plane will move to the place above the local scaling relation of \cite{kor13} by a factor of a few and will be closer to the scaling relation of the high-$z$ massive quasars~\citep[blue dashed line;][]{pen20}.
 Large Eddington ratios are more easily to occur at higher redshifts, since galaxies are more gas-rich at higher-$z$~\citep{shi19}.
 Thus, J1406 and other radio-loud DOGs would be a key low-$z$ ($z<2$) analogous population of rapidly growing (over-massive) high-$z$ quasar as discussed in \cite{ina22} for super-Eddington accretion.